fade2g/FlashCards/README.md

 The app provides the following functionality:
 * Display a list of flash card decks
 * Start a quiz for a given card deck, including some stats
-* Add questions and answers to a card deck
+* Add a card with questions and answers to a card deck
 * Delete the card deck
 * Add a default card deck (the app comes without default data)
 * Turn off reminders (local notifications)